—————————————————————————————————————————————

 made her mark: [Sorry, image not available at this time--Webmaster]

-long it was believed that Catelyntje was born in Paris, France, and, indeed,
+was believed that Catelyntje was born in Paris, France, and, indeed, this old

-this old error was restated as recently as April 1971 in a letter to the editor
+error was restated as recently as April 1971 in a letter to the editor of The

-origin of the error is to be found in a deposition made by Catelyntje on 17
+the error is to be found in a deposition made by Catelyntje on 17 Oct.
+1688

-p.
 391; the deposition is from New York Colonial Manuscripts, vol. 35.
-This
+This begins

 Amsterdam, he was informed by Dr. Simon Hart of the Gemeinte Archief that